 What Causes SPMS?

-It's not clear exactly why RRMS changes to SPMS.
-Some researchers think it happens because of nerve damage that occurred earlier in the disease.
+It's not clear why RRMS changes to SPMS.
+Some researchers think it’s because of nerve damage that happened earlier in the disease.

 Not everyone with the relapsing-remitting form of the disease will get SPMS.
-Doctors don't know for sure who will and who won't, and how quickly it will happen.
+Doctors don't know for sure who will and who won't, or how quickly it will happen.

 - You're older